 Many of our readers have been giving very positive feedback on our coverage of this years Electronic Entertainment Expo and today we conclude it with booth babes!
 To keep up with the demand of our readers, we would not be giving proper coverage without showing what many would consider the best part, the booth babes!
 Look on to check out the hottest booth babes that we could locate on the show floor!

-This year’s BlizzCon has exploded with hardware vendors trying to get the attention of gamers.
-We stopped by their booths to find out what hardware goodies they had for the people.
-Read on to see what ASUS, Intel, Kingston, NVIDIA, Razer and SteelSeries were showing off at BlizzCon 2009.
+This year’s Electronic Entertainment Expo – or E3 – had more hardware vendors than normal trying to get the attention of your average gamer.
+We stopped by a few notable booths to find out what kind of technology they had lined up for 2010.
+Read on to find out what Dell, Alienware, Bigfoot Networks, Razer, Gunnar, SteelSeries, Nyko and more were showing off at the 2010 E3 Expo.